Asset management with an ESG mandate: Portfolio frontier with an ESG mandate

 The ESG constraint (\ref{CONST2}) is binding for $G>0$ if and only if $\gamma <0$.
 The interpretation of this result is straightforward.
 If the asset manager targets an extra return with respect to the benchmark and the ESG score goes up with the expected return ($\gamma >0$) then the ESG mandate constraint (\ref{CONST2}) is not binding.
 A binding constraint is obtained when an inverse relation holds true ($\gamma <0$).

 Both these examples are aligned with the interpretation that the ESG mandate is binding if and only if a negative relationship between the ESG score and the expected return holds true.
-If this is the case, then a return and an ESG over-performance target are in conflict with each other but the interesting result of our analysis is that we may observe a mean-variance improvement for a limited over-performance target and, therefore, the ESG mandate does not undermine the fiduciary duties of asset managers towards investors.
+If this is the case, then a return and an ESG over-performance target are in conflict with each other but we have been able to show that a mean-variance improvement can be obtained for a limited over-performance target and, therefore, the ESG mandate does not undermine the fiduciary duties of asset managers towards investors.